 - Keep the Forest Floor bedding.

-- Replace the analog gauge with a digital temperature gun ($17).
+- Replace the analog gauges with a digital probe thermometer and hygrometer combo device ($15).

 This kit only needs a few more things to make it perfect: